Our Land, our water, our future

-The major change to this version of the plan is the platform on which it’s built, which includes interactive maps that allow you to zoom in to get a better idea of where the issues are and where the plan is guiding action across the region under the three themes of natural resources, industry or community.
+The major change to this version of the plan is the platform on which it’s built.
+This includes interactive maps that allow you to zoom in to get a better idea of where the issues are and where the plan is guiding action across the region under the three themes of natural resources, industry or community.
 This information provides the community with a clear overview of where investment is required to sustain our natural resources.

 Our Previous Community Plans

 The superseded DCQ NRM plan (2010-2015) reflects the issues identified in 2010 by our community as being important, along with the actions to be taken to sustainably manage the natural resources of their region.

 The six highest-ranking issues identified by the community were (in order of priority):

 Other issues identified by the community were (in alphabetical order):